MediaComem/comem-archidep/ex/minesweeper-deployment.md

 file and nginx configuration file to point to the correct directories.

 Because the new directory is a fresh deployment, you may have to repeat part of the [initial setup][initial-setup] you performed in the original directory.
-Your hook will handle most of the setup, but if you used the `config/local.exs` configuration file, you must copy it to the new deployment directory as well.
+The PostgreSQL user, database and extension have already been created, and your hook will handle most of the rest of the setup.
+But if you used the `config/local.exs` configuration file, you must copy it to the new deployment directory as well.
 You can use the `cp <source> <target>` command for this.

 Complete the `post-receive` hook.
 Compared to the PHP todolist, there are additional steps which must be performed in the script for the automated